Hacker News

 We're very far from exceeding the limits of available energy on Earth.
 Between enormous reserves of carbon (the U.S. has an insane amount of natural gas in proven reserves), nuclear, and solar, we're good for a long time.
 Of course, I am considering that negative population growth is baked into the world population pyramid, which means that we'll see some slowing of energy demand growth in a couple of decades.
 I think most people would be very happy with 15-20KWh/day, which is roughly what Americans are used to.

-2 hours ago by philipswood
+4 years ago by philipswood

 Yes.